 - Ask about any outstanding rent or issues

-- Get landlord's approval in writing
+- Get the landlord's approval in writing

 Protect your payment

-- Never pay cash—use traceable payment methods
+- Never pay cash — use traceable payment methods

 - Don't pay until you've verified everything